Coddielam/MachineLearningProjects/README.md

 Link to Jupyter Notebook: (https://github.com/Coddielam/MachineLearningProjects/blob/master/Titanic_Machine_Learning_Project_ChiuMing_Lam.ipynb)
 In one of the dataset I explored the Titanic dataset to understand the types of passengers that would most likely survive the ship wreck.
 Through a series of exploratory analysis and visualizing the data, it becomes quite obvious that the survival of a passenger is largely determined by sex and passenger class/social status.

+### New York Airbnb Unsupervised Learning (Principal Component Analysis)
+Link to Jupyter Notebook:

+Many people try to use the New York Airbnb dataset to predict the prices of the listing.
+However, since the prices of the listings are set by the hosts based on the recommendations from Airbnb's smart pricing system, predicting prices might not be the most sensible analysis.
+When relationships between variables are unclear, it's oftentimes a good idea to explore the variables with unsupervised learning techniques.
+In this dataset, I conducted a Principal Component Analysis to identify the factors that set aparts the 5 major neighborhood groups: Brooklyn, Manhattan, Brooklyn, Bronx, Queens, and Staten Island.

 ### Predicting Auto Insurance Risk
 Link to Jupyter Notebook:
 (https://github.com/Coddielam/MachineLearningProjects/blob/master/AutoInsuranceRisk_ChiuMingLam(Eddie).ipynb)